Commercial Flood Insurance: Understanding the Risks and Options

 So, who needs commercial flood insurance?
 In short: every business.

 Any business in a high-risk flood zone — which FEMA calls Special Flood Hazard Areas — should have flood insurance.
 However, there are other reasons to get it.
-If your business is in an area that receives heavy to moderate rainfall or experiences significant snow melt, flood insurance can help ease the impact of related flooding.
+If your business is in an area that receives heavy to moderate rainfall or experiences significant snow melt, flood insurance can help ease the financial impact of flood damage.

 It is important to consider that many flood insurance claims (approximately one in four, according to FEMA), stem from properties outside of high-risk flood zones.
 And while we tend to associate floods with coastal areas and hurricane related storm surges, inland flooding is a problem all over the country, making it crucial to understand your business’s flood exposure.